 The vulnerable sites highlighted by AP’s review are scattered across the nation, but Florida, New Jersey and California have the most, and the most people living near them.
 They are in largely low-income, heavily minority neighborhoods, the data show.

-Many of the 327 sites have had at least some work done to help mitigate the threat to public health, including fencing them off and covering them in plastic sheeting to help keep out rain water.
+Many of the 327 sites have had at least some work done to help mitigate the public health threat, including fencing them off and covering them in plastic sheeting to help keep out rainwater.

 President Donald Trump, however, has called climate change a hoax, and his administration has worked to remove references from federal reports and websites linking carbon emissions to the warming planet.

-Despite EPA's announced emphasis on expediting cleanups, the Trump administration's proposed spending plan for the current 2018 fiscal year seeks to slash Superfund program funding by nearly one-third.
-Congress has not yet approved new spending plans for the fiscal year, which began Oct.
-1.
+Despite EPA’s announced emphasis on expediting cleanups, the Trump administration’s proposed 2018 spending plan seeks to slash Superfund program funding by nearly one third.
+Congress has not yet approved it.

-Many flood-prone Superfund sites identified through AP's analysis are located in low-lying, densely populated urban areas.
-In New Jersey, several polluted sites have more than 50,000 people living within one mile.
+Many flood-prone Superfund sites identified through AP’s analysis are in low-lying, densely populated urban areas.

-Just around the corner, Mark Skinner and his niece Cherise Skinner pushed her 1-year-old son in a stroller in front of their rented row house.
-Mark Skinner shrugged when asked about the work at the former industrial site.
+Just around the corner, longtime neighborhood resident Mark Skinner shrugged when asked about the former industrial site.

-"It's really contaminated, there's a lot of stuff in the ground, but I don't know what all it is," said Skinner, 53, who works at a nearby scrap metal yard and has lived in Waterfront South since he was a teenager.
+“It’s really contaminated, there’s a lot of stuff in the ground, but I don’t know what all it is,” said Skinner, 53.

 Across the nation, more than 800,000 homes are located near flood-prone toxic sites.
-Houses are at risk of contamination if intense flooding brings water into them, and many more people could be affected if the contamination seeps into the ground, finding its way into drinking water.
+Houses are at risk of contamination from flooding, but many more people could be affected if the contamination seeps into the ground, finding its way into drinking water.

-The Stauffer site in Florida is a scrubby green field along the Anclote River, ringed on its other three sides by chain-link fences with "No Trespassing" signs.
-Testing showed the 130-acre lot's soils were contaminated with radium, the long-banned pesticide DDT, arsenic, lead and other pollutants that over the years have fouled the area's groundwater and the river.
+At the Stauffer site in Florida testing showed the lot’s soils were contaminated with radium, the banned pesticide DDT, arsenic, lead and other pollutants that over the years have fouled the area’s groundwater and the river.

-Environmental regulators say the site now poses no threat to people or the environment because the current owner, the pharmaceutical company AstraZeneca, paid to treat contaminated soils, and cover the pollution with a "cap" of clean earth and grass.
-Still, residential development and use of groundwater on the site are prohibited because of the legacy pollution.
+Environmental regulators say the site, which was hit by Hurricane Irma, now poses no threat to people or the environment because the current owner, the pharmaceutical company AstraZeneca, paid to treat contaminated soils, and cover the pollution with a “cap” of clean earth.
+Still, residential development and use of groundwater on the site are prohibited.

-Covering toxic waste is often a cheaper option than completely removing the pollutants, but the installations are not always as long-lasting as the chemicals buried beneath them, said Jeff Cunningham, a civil engineering professor at the University of South Florida.
+Covering toxic waste is a cheaper option than removing the pollutants, said Jeff Cunningham, a civil engineering professor at the University of South Florida.